darkeyewar/evcars-react-header/README.md

-# evcars-react-header

-An interactive electric cars website header built with React.js.
-Includes dynamic animations, a background video with playback controls, and a full-screen image slider with fade transitions.

 # EV Cars React Header

 This project is a modern and interactive header design for an electric vehicles website.
 It's built using **React.js** and showcases a variety of features to enhance user experience.